PLU's Musical Heritage

 - The Orchestras collaborate with students, faculty and guest artists, not only in their own concerts but in the pit for opera and theater productions and with PLU’s marvelous choirs.

-- The Orchestras travel, on their own and as part of the wildly popular PLU Christmas Concerts, representing the Music Department, the School of Arts and Communication and the University throughout the region, overseas, and in convention performances.
+- The Orchestras travel, on their own and as part of the wildly popular PLU Christmas Concerts, representing the Music Department, the College of Professional Studies and the University throughout the region, overseas, and in convention performances.

 - The Orchestras celebrate with the campus community, opening and closing each academic year by providing music at the Opening Convocation on campus and during the Spring Commencement at the Tacoma Dome.